 When we were planning our trip to the West Coast, I was really excited to discover new wine regions and visit some wineries.
 In British Columbia, the Okanagan is just a four-hour drive inland from Vancouver, and Washington wine country is directly south of that (four hours east of Seattle).

 Northwest wine regions.
-The Okanagan is the orange region in the top left and the Washington Columbia Valley is the large yellow area directly below it. (copyright Cole Danehower)
+The Okanagan is the orange region in the top right and the Washington Columbia Valley is the large yellow area directly below it. (copyright Cole Danehower)

 Unfortunately, sailors that we are, once we got to the Coast, we didn’t want to get too far from the water.
 We just couldn’t get enough of that ocean view, so we wanted to maximize our seaside time.
 This meant that we decided not to go inland for wine tours.
 As a result, I made it my mission to try as many local wines as possible during my trip.
 Here were my favourites: